kemaldemirgil/HTML-GENERATOR/README.md

 Please enter the following;

-1. File name you desire for generating the HTML,
+1. File name you desire for generating the *HTML*,
-2. Title of the HTML file,
+2. Title of the *HTML* file,
 3. If *CSS* external link is needed,
 4. If *JS* external link is needed,
 5. Select the follwing options to include the link in the file: